 A clear focus also makes it much easier for both you and your students to assess, self-assess and create writing goals.

-Students can also assess their own progress and they’ll start to say:
+Modelling this explicit feedback will also help students assess their own progress and they’ll start to say:

-When students are writing and working on a specific skill on a daily basis, just like learning a musical instrument, they’ll gain experience and they will also have lots of little pieces of writing to look back on to see their progress.
+When students are writing and working on a specific skill on a daily basis, they’ll gain experience and they will also have lots of little pieces of writing to look back on to see their progress.

 Blog – 4 steps to setting writing goals